 Banff is more than just the sound of Nightcrawler.
-It is also a town in Canada which runs a film festival during one week every year.
+It is also a town in Canada which runs a film festival during one week every year, aptly named the Banff mountain movie festival.
 Yesterday evening offered a selection of the best movies from that festival, held at venerable venue Draken here in Gothenburg.

 Here are the films I saw:

 - “The Ultimate Ride” features Steve Fisher and his crazy pals who set out to go kayaking in mighty Zambezi River south of the Victoria Falls.
 Felt like a mix between Ty Pennington and Jackass.